Berkshire Conservation District

 Contact us for details.

-Curious about the operation and features of our no-till seeder drill?Check out the video posted on the no-till drill page.
+Curious about the operation and features of our no-till seeder drills?Check out the video posted on the no-till drill page.

-The District’s next monthly Supervisor meeting will be held via Zoom on Monday, March 4, 2024
+The District’s next Supervisor and Annual Meeting will be held on Monday, December 9, 2024

-The public is invited to attend.
-The agenda is posted HERE.
+The public is invited to attend via Zoom.
+The agenda, when finalized, with Zoom link, will be posted HERE.

 Join our mailing list for updates and event announcements.